-My main dependent variable is the Princeton European Fertility Project's index of marital fertility, $I_g$ (Coale and Watkins, 1986).
-This is the main source of data on fertility in Europe during this time period and is used extensively in the literature (e.g., Spolaore and Wacziarg, 2022; Blanc, 2024; Blanc and Wacziarg, 2024; Franck and Galor, 2015; Murphy, 2015).
-For each department, the index $I_g$ measures the fertility of a
+My main dependent variable is the Princeton European Fertility Project's index of marital fertility, I_g (Coale and Watkins, 1986).
+This is the main source of data on fertility in Europe during this time period and is used extensively in the literature (e.g., Murphy, 2015; Franck and Galor, 2015; Spolaore and Wacziarg, 2022; Blanc, 2024; Blanc and Wacziarg, 2024).12 For each department, the index I_g measures the

-11. The departments of Savoie and Haute-Savoie were annexed to French territory in 1860.
+^{11.} The departments of Savoie and Haute-Savoie were annexed to French territory in 1860.
 Belfort was only recognized as a department in 1922.
 Hence, I do not include these departments in the analysis.
 I further combine Tarn et Garonne, formed in 1806, with Tarn in all specifications.

-12. I also do not merge Muerthe and Moselle into a synthetic department as in Combes et al. (2011), since the annexation of large portions of these departments only occurred in 1871, after the time period of interest here.
+I also do not merge Muerthe and Moselle into a synthetic department as in Combes et al. (2011), since the annexation of large portions of these departments only occurred in 1871, after the time period of interest here.

-13. Brown and Guinnane (2002) and Guinnane et al. (1994) express concerns regarding the index, specifically when conducting aggregated analysis that may mask cultural heterogeneity across place and when using the methodology to draw conclusions regarding the origins of the fertility transition.
-I explicitly model cultural heterogeneity (within a country), and also am not looking at the origins of the french demographic transition, making these concerns less relevant in my case.

-population relative to the maximum level of fertility that could occur without any reproductive restrictions.
+^{12.} Brown and Guinnane (2002) and Guinnane et al. (1994) express concerns regarding the index, specifically when conducting aggregated analysis that may mask cultural heterogeneity across place and when using the methodology to draw conclusions fertility of a population relative to the maximum level of fertility that could occur without any reproductive restrictions.
 This latter measure is approximated by the fertility rate of Hutterites, an Anabaptist sect that did not practice any fertility control.
-Specifically, the index of a given department d is given by:
+Specifically, the index in department d is given by:

-$$(I_g)d = \frac{B_d^m}{\sum_j M{dj} G_j} \tag{1}$$
+$$(I_g)d = \frac{B_d^m}{\Sigma_j M{dj} G_j} \tag{1}$$

-where $B_d^m$ is the total number of births to married women in department d, $M{dj}$ is the number of married women in age cohort j, and $G_j$ is the age specific fertility rate of Hutterites for cohort j.
-By using the age cohorts of married women with the age specific rate for the Hutterites, the denominator captures what the total number of children would be if women practiced the age-specific fertility schedule without any fertility control (i.e., the natural rate of fertility). $I_g$ ranges from 0 if there are no births in a given department and year to 1 if women are attaining the natural rate of fertility.
+where B_d^m is the total number of births to married women in department d, M{dj} is the number of married women in age cohort j, and G_j is the age specific fertility rate of Hutterites for cohort j.
+By using the age cohorts of married women with the age specific rate for the Hutterites, the denominator captures what the total number of children would be if women practiced the age-specific fertility schedule without any fertility control (i.e., the natural rate of fertility).
+I_g ranges from 0 if there are no births in a given department and year to 1 if women are attaining the natural rate of fertility.
 Importantly, this measure captures the theoretically relevant measure of fertility: fertility within marriage, the margin by which parents altered their fertility choices with changing social attitudes, and the margin that distinguishes the fertility transition from previous periods.

-Figure 1 shows the spatial distribution of marital fertility across France in 1831 and the change in marital fertility between 1831 and 1866.
+Figure 1 shows the spatial distribution of marital fertility across France in 1831 and the change in marital fertility between 1831 and 1866, the last year of data prior to the Second Phase of the Industrial Revolution.
 Darker shades represent higher levels of the index.
 In 1831, the average value of the index was .51, with a standard deviation of .19.
 This decreases to an average of .49 in 1866, with a standard deviation of .12.